 The choice to stay on or go off the grid is yours to make.
 However, note that if you decide to go off the grid completely, you will need to purchase your own Balance-of-System equipment.
 You will need these to keep your stand-alone 'grid' safe and regulated.

 There is no better time to switch to renewable energy.
 As environmental concerns grow, we should be doing the best we can to take less from the earth.
+Across the planet, we all have a role to play in our pressing need to reach net zero emissions.
 Fossil-fueled energy supply is hugely damaging.
-And just because we can’t directly see this damage grow, doesn’t mean that we should keep ignoring its happening.
+And just because we can't directly see this damage grow doesn't mean that we should keep ignoring its happening.

 It also helps that starting your own small-scale home electrical system is getting more and more affordable.
 With a few panels and batteries, you can start powering your own home, even if it's for a few hours.
 Depending on where you live, there are a few options to explore.
 Let's all start making small changes for a significant impact.